biocro/biocro/tests/README.md

 needn't even supply the `path` argument; you can just run `test_local()` because the path defaults to `'.'`.

-Note that this function expects to find an up-to-date copy of `BioCro.so` in the `src` directory.
+Note that this function expects to find an up-to-date copy of the BioCro C++ library file (`BioCro.so`, or `BioCro.dll` on Windows) in the `src` directory.
 If it doesn't find it (or if it is out of date with respect to the C++ source files), it will try to re-create it.
 This will happen even if none of the tests use any of the package code. (_So be patient if the function seems to hang for several minutes while it does this!_)

 The default reporter for `test_local` is the _Progress_ reporter, but if you prefer the _Summary_ reporter, which gives better progress